 This 10% limit and stipulation for joining workers into a single job category is intended to limit the negative effects of averaging.
 When workers whose remuneration varies significantly are joined into a single job category, averaging these into a single figure may hide wages that are lower than the average.
 For that reason, we recommend including workers individually in the salary matrix —therefore using each worker as a job category—if the payroll system easily facilitates this.

-Standard Work Week Wages – Wages consist of wages earned during standard working hours (excluding overtime).
+Standard Work Week Wages – Wages consist of gross wages earned during standard working hours (excluding overtime).
 Standard working hours are defined by the country or sector specific to the facility and are the number of hours before which overtime pay is mandatory by law.
 In countries where the standard work week surpasses ILO’s standard work week of 48 hours, the 48-hour workweek applies.
 To be earning a Living Wage, workers must be earning sufficient remuneration during a standard work week.
 Thus, there is no inclusion of overtime pay.
 Therefore, in cases were workers work more than 48h a week, the tool won’t consider the exact take-home pay but will only consider the wages earned in 48h and use this prorated wage to compare to the living wage.

 The standard work week wage is derived by first gathering or calculating the hourly payment (excluding overtime).To do such calculations, the hours worked per week and hours worked per day must be recorded.
 For employees who receive time-related payments such as per hour, day, week or month, the calculation is simply the total amount (excluding overtime) divided by the total hours worked (excluding overtime.)
 (Hours worked per month is equal to hours worked per week multiplied by 4.35)